-Member, Transportation Task Force, 2003; Capital Debt Affordability Committee, 2003-; Maryland Education Council, Education Commission of the States, 2004- (steering committee, 2005-); Maryland Commission on Capital Punishment, 2008; Small Business Task Force, 2009; Governor's Commission on Small Business, 2010-; Task Force to Study the Impact of Adjunct Faculty on Graduation Rates at Historically Black Institutions, 2011-13; Statewide Interoperability Executive Committee, 2011-; Special Review Committee on Coppin State University, 2012-13; Legislative Advisory Council, 2014-, Southern Regional Education Board; P-20 Leadership Council of Maryland, 2015-; Commission on Innovation and Excellence in Education, 2016-19.
+Member, Transportation Task Force, 2003; Capital Debt Affordability Committee, 2003-19; Maryland Education Council, Education Commission of the States, 2004- (steering committee, 2005-); Maryland Commission on Capital Punishment, 2008; Small Business Task Force, 2009; Governor's Commission on Small Business, 2010-14; Task Force to Study the Impact of Adjunct Faculty on Graduation Rates at Historically Black Institutions, 2011-13; Statewide Interoperability Executive Committee, 2011-19; Special Review Committee on Coppin State University, 2012-13; Legislative Advisory Council, 2014-17, Southern Regional Education Board; P-20 Leadership Council of Maryland, 2015-19; Commission on Innovation and Excellence in Education, 2016-19.
 Member, External Advisory Board, School of Public Policy, University of Maryland Baltimore County, 2016-; State House Trust, 2019-.

 Former panelist, Board of Education, Baltimore County.
 Director, Office of Minority Affairs, Baltimore County, 1989-95.
 Member, Trial Court Judicial Nominating Commission, 3rd Commission District, 1991-95.
 Director, Office of Fair Practices and Community Affairs, Baltimore County, 1995-2011.
 Deputy Director, Office of Human Resources, Baltimore County, 2011-14.